peterhinch/micropython-lcd160cr-gui/README.md

 and Dial displays.

 ![Image](images/IMG_3250.JPG)
-The `Slide` control can accurately display variables having a wide range of values.
+The `Scale` control can accurately display variables having a wide range of values.
 The scale moves within a window so that the current value aligns with the fixed pointer.
 The scale color can change dynamically (in the lower instance).